Singapore Cable Car: History

-The Singapore government came up with the idea of a cable car to Sentosa from Mount Faber in 1968 as part of its masterplan for tourism projects in the country.
+The idea for a cable car system in Singapore was mooted in February 1968 as part of developments for Mount Faber.
 Four years later in 1972, construction on the S$5.8 million system commenced, and it was officially opened on 15 February 1974 by then Deputy Prime Minister, Dr. Goh Keng Swee.

 At opening, the system had 43 cabins which required cabin attendants to manually open and close the doors.
 The number of cabins was increased to 51 in 1976.
 An episode of the popular American TV show Hawaii Five-O was filmed on the system in the late 1970s, while the world's first mass weddings on the cable cars were conducted in the late 1970s.

 There was a major breakdown on 27 March 1977, when eyewitnesses heard screams coming from a stranded cable car.

 In 1988, the system celebrated its 10 millionth rider.
 It played host to contestants from the Miss World Pageant when it was held in Singapore in 1989, as well as the sportsmen and officials who were there for the Southeast Asian Games in 1990.

 The system's cabins were replaced in 1994 at a cost of over S$11 million.
-The new cabins now numbered 80, and effectively doubled the system's capacity to 1400 passengers per hour in either direction from 700 passengers previously.
+The new cabins now numbered 81, including a VIP cabin and effectively doubled the system's capacity to 1400 passengers per hour in either direction from 700 passengers previously.
 The upgrade took 25 days to complete, during which time the system suspended operations.

 A year later in 1995, the system welcomed its 20 millionth rider, and quickly reached its 25 millionth visitor just two years later in 1997.
 The stations at Mount Faber and Sentosa were also upgraded in the same year, while Lego presented to Singapore the world's only life-size cable car cabin made entirely of Lego, based on the Singapore cable car's design.

 In November 1999, the Singapore cable car system achieved another world's first when it added glass-bottomed cabins at a cost of S$30,000 each.
-6 more of these popular cabins were added in December 2000, giving the system a total of 81 cabins today.
+10 more of these popular cabins were added in December 2000, giving the system a total of 97 cabins today.